tturocy/tturocy.github.io/projects.md

 <a href="../papers/qrefit-20230421-src.zip">Sample predictor-corrector codes</a>

 Xue, L., Sitzia, S. and Turocy, T.L.
-**Bargaining over endowments produced by joint activity:
+**Bargaining over communal endowments after prior interaction:
 Experimental evidence**.
-<a href="../papers/jendow-20211022.pdf">Version of 22 October 2021</a>
+<a href="../papers/jendow-20240331.pdf">Version of 31 March 2024</a>

 Rentschler, L. and Turocy, T.L.
 **Tu mihi soli places: An experiment on the competitiveness of